SabreTools/MPF/CHANGELIST.md

 - Update Redumper to build 294
 - Fix commented out code
 - Make missing hash data clearer
-- Get BD PIC Identifier for redumper (Deterous)
+- Get BD PIC Identifier for redumper
-- Support redumper skeleton and hash files (Deterous)
+- Support redumper skeleton and hash files
 - Support ringcode and PIC for triple/quad-layer (fuzz6001)
-- Cleanup !protectionInfo.txt (Deterous)
+- Cleanup !protectionInfo.txt
-- Update Redumper to build 311 (Deterous)
+- Update Redumper to build 311
-- Use PSX/PS2 serial as filename when Volume Label not present (Deterous)
+- Use PSX/PS2 serial as filename when Volume Label not present
-- Allow variables in output path (Deterous)
+- Allow variables in output path
-- Check for presence of complete dump from other programs (Deterous)
+- Check for presence of complete dump from other programs
-- Retrieve volume label from logs (Deterous)
+- Retrieve volume label from logs
 - Correct missing space in PVD (fuzz6001)
-- Prevent crashing on invalid parameters (Deterous)
+- Prevent crashing on invalid parameters
-- Detect CDTV discs (Deterous)
+- Detect CDTV discs
-- Differentiate CD32 from CDTV (Deterous)
+- Differentiate CD32 from CDTV
-- Normalise Disc Titles in Submission Info (Deterous)
+- Normalise Disc Titles in Submission Info
 - Skip warning line in Redumper log
-- Add a GUI for MPF.Check (Deterous)
+- Add a GUI for MPF.Check
 - Fix information pulling for CleanRip and UIC
 - Add UMD handling for the disc info window
 - Detect Photo CD
-- Parse PSX/PS2/KP2 exe date from logs (Deterous)
+- Parse PSX/PS2/KP2 exe date from logs
-- Exclude extra tracks when finding disc matches (Deterous)
+- Exclude extra tracks when finding disc matches
-- Verbose Redumper log by default (Deterous)
+- Verbose Redumper log by default
 - Retrieve serial from Cleanrip
 - Fix build from rushed code
 - Remove `-disc2` from Cleanrip serial
 - Enable Windows builds on Linux and Mac
-- Fix compiler warning (Deterous)
+- Fix compiler warning

 ### 3.0.3 (2023-12-04)